Klyde-Moradeyo/k8-go-redis-service/README.md

 - `initialDelaySeconds`: ives your container some time to initialize and start up before Kubernetes starts checking its health or readiness.
 - `periodSeconds`: determines how often Kubernetes will check the health or readiness of your container after the initial delay

+# Resource Requests and Limits

+- Requests: The resources a Pod is guaranteed to have.
+Used by Kubernetes to decide where to place Pods.

+- Limits: The maximum resources a Pod can use.
+If a Pod exceeds its limit, Kubernetes will intervene (e.g., by throttling CPU or terminating the Pod).

+Remember, if set, `requests` should be less than or equal to `limits`.
+If they're not set, Kubernetes uses default values based on node capacity.